moovida/g3wsuite_config_scripts/README.md

 g3w_branding
 ```

-You will be askef for all the possible branding parameters.
+You will be asked for all the possible branding parameters.